brooklabteam/SC2-genome-curation/README.md

 ---

-4. Take the output file "seq_check_manual.csv" and manually check the Ns and ambiguities in [Geneious](geneious.com).
-Once completed, generate an edited tsv file with the manually edited consensus genome in one column.
-Do this individually for all the newly sequenced folders in your dataset and store the manually edited file in the same folder as "SEQNAME_all_manual.tsv".
+4. Take the output file "seq_check_manual.csv" and manually check the Ns and ambiguities in [Geneious](geneious.com) by:
+a.
+Make a sub-folder for each genome in Geneious.
+b.
+Add the reference sequence (MN908947.3.fa) to each subfolder, then add the "aligned_reads.bam" file.
+The reads should map to the reference.
+c.
+If you wish, you can also add the corresponding .bed file, but I often find it is easier to just scroll through the .tsv file.
+d.
+Copy the newly formed .tsv file into a new file with the name "SEQNAME_all_manual.tsv" (so same filename as before but with an appendix).
+e.
+Within that .tsv, add a column to the right of "cns" that duplicates "cns" but has the header "cns_manual".
+f.
+Then scroll down the "flagN" and "flagAmbiguous" columns for any values of 1 and examine these genome positions in Genious.
+If the nucleotide is marked as "N", you can manually resolve it by changing the basepair in the "cns_manual" column to an accurate identity.
+As a rule, we will only accept manual edits that are uncontested (i.e. 100% agreement at that site) down to 3 reads per site.
+If the site is an ambiguity, you can resolve this manually in the same way, but only if you are confident that the selected conclusion is erroneous.
+g.
+Continue this process until you have examined ALL the Ns and Ambiguities in the genome, then save the "SEQNAME_all_manual.tsv" file.

 ---

-5. Then, pull the manually edited tsvs from all folders into the parent folder, using this script:
+5. Then, from terminal in the parent folder, pull the manually edited tsvs from all folders into the parent folder, using this script:

 ```
 mkdir manual-tsv